aartaka/guile-lmdb/README.md

 more Scheme-ish and lenient.
 Thus

--  Values can be anything: strings, bytevectors, or <code>val</code>
-   objects wrapping arbitrary pointers.
+- Values can be anything: strings, bytevectors, or `val` objects wrapping arbitrary pointers.
 - All the error codes are prettily displayed via Guile `error`, preventing the further operations on error.
 - Lots of optional arguments for (opinionated) non-mandatory